philipwfowler/calculate-bilayer-power-spectrum/README.md

   --discard DISCARD     the proportion of the trajectory to discard in the
                         range 0.0-1.0 (defaults to analyse the whole trajectory i.e. 0.0)
-  --step STEP           the size of the grid in nm (default=1nm) --radialbin RADIALBIN
-                        the size of the radial averaging bin width in nm (default=0.1nm)
-  --bins BINS           divide the trajectory into this many bins (default is
+  --step STEP           the size of the grid in nm (default=0.5nm) --bins BINS           divide the trajectory into this many bins (default is
                         to analyse the whole trajectory)
 ```